deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 There were some inevitable differences.
 Earth 2.0 had a more pronounced axial tilt, and its moon, in addition to being larger, was closer and not *quite* tidally locked, which Lucy suggested probably meant it was much younger.
 Aside from huge tides, it was difficult to predict how that would affect surface conditions, but the coltainer probe had been impressed enough to establish a pre-colony site and jump array before returning.

-“So waddawe think?”
+“So whaddawe think?”
 Lewis asked after they’d spent half an hour cooing over lush satellite imagery and the UAVs the probe had sent down.

 “I think it looks like the probe’s working!”
 Lucy declared.